jhudsl/Intro_to_OTTR/docs/03-tools-in-the-template.md

 A Docker image is similar to a virtual machine - it contains preinstalled software in a preconfigured environment.
 Docker images can be downloaded from DockerHub, or you can create your own.

-We have created the `course_template` image as a starting point; you can download it from `jhudsl/course_template` on DockerHub using the docker pull command we have below.
+We have created the `course_template:main` image as a starting point; you can download it from `jhudsl/course_template:main` on DockerHub using the docker pull command we have below.
 To pull the docker image associated with this template, you can run this command below in your command line.
 This may take a while.

 ```
-docker pull jhudsl/course_template
+docker pull jhudsl/course_template:main
 ```

-This pulls the course_template image from Docker Hub and copies it to your computer.
+This pulls the course_template:main image from Docker Hub and copies it to your computer.
 It will be placed in your local collection of Docker images, managed by Docker (not in your pwd).
 If you get an error, it may be because you forgot to have your Docker desktop running... see above.

 To use the Docker image associated with the course template, first navigate to the the top of this GitHub repository.
 Now you can start up the Docker container using the command below.

-This runs your local copy of the course_template image (which you downloaded from DockerHub).
+This runs your local copy of the course_template:main image (which you downloaded from DockerHub).
 The option `-v $PWD:/home/rstudio` mounts pwd (this repo) and makes it available at `/home/rstudio` within the container.
 Replace all of `<CHOOSE_PASSWORD>` (including the `<` and `>`) with a password of your choosing.

 _On a Mac_:
 ```
-docker run -it -v $PWD:/home/rstudio -e PASSWORD=<CHOOSE_PASSWORD> -p 8787:8787 jhudsl/course_template
+docker run -it -v $PWD:/home/rstudio -e PASSWORD=<CHOOSE_PASSWORD> -p 8787:8787 jhudsl/course_template:main
 ```

 _On a Windows_:
 ```
-docker run -it -v %CD%:/home/rstudio -e PASSWORD=<CHOOSE_PASSWORD> -p 8787:8787 jhudsl/course_template
+docker run -it -v %CD%:/home/rstudio -e PASSWORD=<CHOOSE_PASSWORD> -p 8787:8787 jhudsl/course_template:main
 ```

 Do not close this window, but you can minimize it.